Statutory Deductions For Employers Kenya | Accounting Firm

 National Social Security Fund (NSSF)

-The NSSF Act of 2013 provides for the creation of a fund to provide for contributions to and the payment of benefits out of the fund
+The NSSF Act of 2013 provides for the creation of a fund to provide for contributions to and the payment of benefits out of the fund.
+The objective of the fund is to provide social security for its members and their dependents against contingencies provided in the act.

 The contributions are classified into;

-• Tier II – A cumulative 12% of 18,000 (upper limit) which is Ksh 2,160 is set.12 % of the lower limit which is Ksh 720 will be taken as Tier I and the balance of Ksh 540 will be Tier II.
+• Tier II – A cumulative 12% of 18,000 (upper limit) which is Kes 2,160 is set.12 % of the lower limit which is Kes 720 will be taken as Tier I and the balance of Kes 540 will be Tier II.

 National Industrial Training Authority (NITA)

-Employers are required to pay the levy to NITA annually usually at a monthly rate of KShs 50 per employee including a casual employee as per Section 5 (Cap.237) of the Industrial Training Act.
-The payment is done through a unified payroll system provided by The Kenya Revenue Authority (KRA), which acts as the collecting agent.
+Employers are required to pay NITA levy annually usually at a monthly rate of KShs 50 per employee including a casual employee as per Section 5 (Cap.237) of the Industrial Training Act.

 The benefits of the fund are;